-- EPA's Regional Administrator has signed a proposed rule to inform the public that we intend to grant the State of California's request to reclassify the San Joaquin Valley nonattainment area (SJV) from severe to extreme for the national 1-hour ozone standard.
-The rule also proposes deadlines for submittal of an extreme area attainment plan and revisions to existing permit rules for the area. - The State has requested that EPA reclassify the SJV to extreme because the standard could not be attained by 2005.
-The request for reclassification is authorized under section 181(d)(3) of the federal Clean Air Act (CAA). - The EPA action to reclassify the district to extreme is nondiscretionary.
-The reclassification to extreme is not effective at this time but would be upon the effective date of the final rule. - The reclassification results in more stringent federal air quality requirements on sources in the air basin.
-For example: - Major sources will be subject to federal permitting requirements if their emissions of ozone precursors exceed 10 tons per year (lowered from 25 tpy) and modifications at existing major sources will be subject if any increase of an ozone precursor occurs (lowered from 25 tpy). - Emission offset ratios are increased for major new or modified sources of ozone precursors. - EPA is seeking comment on when the State must submit: 1) a plan that demonstrates attainment for the 1-hour ozone standard; and 2) revisions to the existing permit rules for the SJV to incorporate the extreme area requirements (e.g., offset ratio, major source definition, major modification definition).
-EPA proposes deadlines for these submittals of October 1, 2004 and 12 months after the effective date of the rule, respectively. - The proposed rule will be published in the Federal Register in the coming weeks and will provide for a 30-day comment period.
-A signed pre-publication version of the rule is available now at: www.epa.gov/region09/air.
+- EPA's Regional Administrator has signed a final rule that grants the State of California's request to reclassify the San Joaquin Valley nonattainment area (SJV) from severe to extreme for the national 1-hour ozone standard. - The State has requested that EPA reclassify the SJV to extreme because the standard could not be attained by 2005.
+The request for reclassification is authorized under section 181(d)(3) of the federal Clean Air Act (CAA). - The EPA action to reclassify the SJV to extreme is nondiscretionary.
+The reclassification to extreme will be effective 30 days after it is published in the Federal Register. - Once our rule is effective, the federal offset sanction that had been in place for the SJV since mid-March will terminate.
+The federal highway sanction that would be imposed in September will not be imposed. - The reclassification results in more stringent federal air quality requirements on sources in the air basin.
+For example: - Major sources will be subject to federal permitting requirements if their emissions of ozone precursors exceed 10 tons per year (lowered from 25 tpy) and modifications at existing major sources will be subject if any increase of an ozone precursor occurs (lowered from 25 tpy). - Emission offset ratios are increased for major new or modified sources of ozone precursors. - EPA provided a 30-day comment period on the February, 2004 proposed rule.
+Based on the comments received, we are extending the date by which the State must submit an attainment plan by 45 days to November 15, 2004 but are not extending the date by which the State must submit SIP revisions.
+(See table below for the final schedule). - The following table presents the schedule that EPA is finalizing today.
+The State of California must submit:

+Item Due Date A plan for the SJV that demonstrates attainment of the 1-hour ozone standard by no later than November 15, 2010.
+November 15, 2004 SIP revisions incorporating the extreme area requirements (e.g., offset ratio, major source definition, major modification definition).
+12 months from the effective date of rule

+A signed pre-publication version of the final rule is available now at: www.epa.gov/region09/air.